-How To Prepare Green Tea With Leaves:
+1. How To Prepare Green Tea With Leaves

-- A tea strainer(washed and dried)- this step is necessary if you use this strainer to make regular black tea
+- A tea strainer.
+Wash and dry it – this step is necessary if you use this strainer to make regular black tea.

 - A cup